 Contrary to the popular saying’ “There is no such thing as bad weather, just soft people”.
 Climatic changes can cause major health issues to the healthiest of people, if not addressed at an early stage.
 People suffering from respiratory problems should especially be cautious and should be well prepared in the advent of a climate change that can provoke any kind of existing respiratory symptoms

-The rate of global warming, increasing surface temperatures, melting glaciers and quick rising of sea levels to alarming proportions are constantly impacting human health.
+The rate of global warming, increasing surface temperatures, melting glaciers, and quick rising of sea levels to alarming proportions are constantly impacting human health.
 Through medical advancement in the field of respiratory systems, technology is now playing a major part in changing the epidemiology of the climate-sensitive pathogens.
-Below are some of the changes and symptoms that human respiratory functions can contract with the advent of climate changes.
+Below are some of the changes and symptoms that human respiratory functions can contract with the advent of climate change.

 Hot and Humid Temperatures